-The ACLU of Utah operates through public education, legal advocacy, litigation, and lobbying at both the state and local levels to ensure the constitutional rights and freedoms of everyone living in or visiting Utah.
-Our work is based on those principals outlined in the Bill of Rights, and our priorities include: Participatory Democracy; Racial Justice; Immigrants' Rights; Religious Liberty & Freedom of Belief; and Privacy & Technology.
+The ACLU of Utah, chartered in 1958, is a non-partisan non-profit organization that operates through public education, legal advocacy, litigation, and lobbying at both the state and local levels to ensure the constitutional rights and freedoms of everyone living in or visiting Utah.
+Our work is based on those principles outlined in the Bill of Rights and our priorities include: Participatory Democracy; Racial Justice; Immigrants' Rights; Religious Liberty & Freedom of Belief; and Privacy & Technology.
 In addition, we continue our commitment to reform the Utah criminal justice system, protect the First Amendment, reproductive freedoms, and equality for all.

-Because of our limited resources and small staff, we rely heavily on our dedicated interns and volunteers to assist us in fulfilling our important work.
-Our interns provide an important service to our organization and we strive to make the experience beneficial for our interns as well.
+Because of limited resources and small staff, we often rely on dedicated volunteers and interns to assist us in fulfilling our important work.
+Our volunteers and interns provide an important service to our organization and we strive to make the experience beneficial for them as well.
 Our intern positions are unpaid, but we are willing to work with your school to help you obtain credit.

 To apply for a volunteer or intern position please fill out our application so that we may understand your skills, interests and availability.
 This should be submitted with a cover letter, updated resume, three professional or academic references, and a writing sample.
 To ask for more information about one of the positions below, please click on the appropriate link to send an email.

 Communications / Outreach / Office Volunteer or Intern